springfall2008/batpred/docs/config-yml-settings.md

 - **car_charging_planned** - Can be set to a sensor which lets Predbat know the car is plugged in and planned to charge during low rate slots, or False to disable or True to always enable
 - **car_charging_planned_response** - An array of values from the planned sensor which indicate that the car is plugged in and will charge in the next low rate slot
 - **car_charging_rate** - Set to the cars charging rate (normally 7.5 for 7.5kw).
 - **car_charging_battery_size** - Indicates the cars battery size in kWh, defaults to 100.
 It will be used to predict car charging stops.

 - **car_charging_now** - When set links to a sensor that tells you that the car is currently charging.
 Predbat will then assume this 30 minute slot is used for charging regardless of the plan.
-If Octopus Inteligent Charging is enabled then it will also assume it's a low rate slot for the car/house, otherwise rates are taken from the normal rate data.
+If Octopus Intelligent Charging is enabled then it will also assume it's a low rate slot for the car/house, otherwise rates are taken from the normal rate data.
 - **car_charging_now_response** - Sets the range of positive responses for **car_charging_now**, useful if you have a sensor for your car that isn't binary.

 - **car_charging_plan_time** - When using Batpred led planning set this to the time you want the car to be charged by